eth-cscs/alps-uenv/docs/uenv-compilation-spack.md

 ## Set uenv as upstream Spack instance

-Activate the uenv.
-Here we assume the uenv described above is called `quantumespresso/v7.3.1` and it is already deployed:
+Here we assume the uenv described above is called `quantumespresso/v7.3.1` and it is already deployed.
+You can therefore pull the `quantumespresso/v7.3.1` image and start the uenv as follows:

 ```bash
 uenv image pull quantumespresso/v7.3.1
 uenv start quantumespresso/v7.3.1
 ```

-With the uenv active, you can now tell our local [Spack] instance to use the uenv as an upstream [Spack] instance (see [Chaining Spack Installations] for more details):
+With the uenv active, you can now tell your local [Spack] instance to use the uenv as an upstream [Spack] instance (see [Chaining Spack Installations] for more details):

 ```bash
 export SPACK_SYSTEM_CONFIG_PATH=/user-environment/config/